Quasi-particle propagation across semiconductor-Mott insulator interfaces: Introduction

+The fabrication of these systems \cite{doi:10.1126/sciadv.aaz0611,noh2014direct} as well as the theoretical investigation how properties carry over through the interfaces \cite{yonemitsu2007suppression,jiang2012density,zhao2010mott,helmes2008kondo} {and the interfaces themselves \cite{okamoto2005interface,okamoto2006lattice}} has advanced over the years. {Numerical methods like the determinant quantum Monte Carlo (DQMC) method are used to investigate magnetic properties of a heterostructure of alternating metallic and Mott insulating layers \cite{zujev2013induced,jiang2012density}.}

+{ An alternative to studying heterostructures in the lateral direction is the usage of stacked heterostructures bound by van der Waals forces \cite{castellanos2022van}.
+These stacked structures offer a versatile 'playground' for exploring systems that combine different material classes, enabling the integration of various components such as single-band Mott insulators \cite{PhysRevX.13.041049}, the Mott insulating state of FeSe \cite{kang2024mott}, or layered Mott insulating materials like FePX3 (X = S, Se) \cite{jin2022mott}, alongside semiconducting van der Waals materials.
+Although these stacked heterostructures also contain interfaces between different regions, and could thus be described by the same formalism we use here, our discussion and wording will focus specifically on the case of lateral structures. }

-The goal is to derive the propagating or evanescent quasi-particle modes and to match them across the interface.
-To this end, we employ the method of the hierarchy of correlations which is based on a formal expansion into powers of the coordination number $Z$ (which is assumed to be large) \cite{queisser2019environment,PhysRevA.89.033616_Queisser}.
-In comparison to many other methods, this approach can be applied to the regions of weak and strong interactions on the same footing and is capable of deriving the propagation of quasi-particle modes.
+The goal is to derive the propagating or evanescent (quasi) particle modes and to match them across the interface.
+To this end, we employ the method of the hierarchy of correlations which is based on a formal expansion into powers of the coordination number $Z$ (which is assumed to be large) \cite{PhysRevA.82.063603,queisser2019environment,PhysRevA.89.033616_Queisser}.
+In contrast to many other methods, this approach can be applied to the regions of weak and strong interactions on the same footing and allows us to derive the propagation of (quasi) particle modes.
 As a major result, we give explicit expressions for the transmitted and reflected current densities as functions of energy.
+Remarkably, the tunnelling current through a Mott insulating layer vanishes in the middle of the Mott band gap due to destructive interference of the particle and hole channel.